storybookjs/ember/docs/writing-tests/accessibility-testing.md

 ![Accessibility testing](./accessibility-testing-storybook.gif)

-## Accessibility testing with a11y addon
+## Accessibility checks with a11y addon

 Storybook provides an official [a11y addon](https://storybook.js.org/addons/@storybook/addon-a11y).
 Powered by Deque's [axe-core](https://github.com/dequelabs/axe-core), which automatically catches up to [57% of WCAG issues](https://www.deque.com/blog/automated-testing-study-identifies-57-percent-of-digital-accessibility-issues/).

 ### Set up the a11y addon

-If you want to run accessibility tests using the [addon](https://storybook.js.org/addons/@storybook/addon-a11y/), you'll need additional steps to set it up.
-Documented below is our recommendation.
+If you want to check accessibility for your stories using the [addon](https://storybook.js.org/addons/@storybook/addon-a11y/), you'll need to install it and add it to your Storybook.

 Run the following command to install the addon.